Jen-Dean/Consumer_ETL/README.md

 #### Why is our final database useful to a hypothetical organization?
 * To create a repository for people interested in nutrition and making positive food choices
 * For a potential sandwich shop to get competitor data to create a better shop.
+* We will also list out how much exercise it takes to burn the sandwiches off

 #### A list of data sources :
 *  [Food Nutrition.org](https://fastfoodnutrition.org/)